 PLEASE NOTE THAT THESE GUIDELINES COULD CHANGE AND EVERYONE SHOULD ENSURE THEY KNOW WHAT ORDERS ARE IN PLACE.

-In an amendment to the proof of COVID-19 vaccination order which went into effect on September 13, 2021, The Provincial Health Officer (PHO) will now allow an exemption for youths 21 and younger, as well as their coaches.

-It should be noted, however, that these are the minimum requirements in the PHO’s order.
-Some curling clubs may desire to enact more stringent rules, in order to provide an extra layer of safety for their players and patrons.

-Additionally, Curling Canada has confirmed that it will require proof of double vaccination, for all players and spectators, age 12 and older, to take part in Curling Canada-affiliated events.
+Curling Canada has confirmed that it will require proof of double vaccination, for all players and spectators, age 12 and older, to take part in Curling Canada-affiliated events.
 This means that unvaccinated BC youths will not be able to advance to the Canadian U21 championships, or other national events at this point.

-Since one of the prime functions of Curl BC’s provincial championships is to provide athletes with a path to national events, as well as to Team Canada, this will preclude unvaccinated youths from competing in Curl BC provincial championships.
+Since one of the prime functions of Curl BC’s provincial championships is to provide athletes with a path to national events, as well as to Team Canada, this will preclude unvaccinated curlers including youths from competing in BC Championships leading to a Curling Canada Championship.

-Even with the youth exemption, Curl BC recommends the use of vaccines for everyone 12 and older.
+Curl BC recommends the use of vaccines for everyone 12 and older.
 There are severe health risks associated with COVID-19 and the Health Canada-approved vaccines have been found safe and effective.
 Curl BC also recommends the use of masks, even when vaccinated and when not legally required, as there are multiple risks from new variants of the virus.

 Additionally, Curl BC encourages self-monitoring for any symptoms of COVID-19 (including fever or chills, cough, shortness of breath, fatigue, muscle or body aches, headache, and any new loss of taste or smell).
 If any of these symptoms should occur, please seek medical attention and avoid visiting curling facilities until the health situation is diagnosed and resolved.